osmbe/website/en/_posts/motm/2017-11-17-horeameleg-florinbadita.md

 Florin: The data that you leave behind.
 The fact that I can create my own map, I can improve it, and I don't have to depend on a company, so I would not loose all the data in case it  closes down.

 ## What is the most difficult part of mapping?
 Horea: The most difficult part is the lack of data/information.
-It’s nice to edit where you live, but you always need a change, so if you want to edit in a totally new area for you, lack of data is a real problem.
+It's nice to edit where you live, but you always need a change, so if you want to edit in a totally new area for you, lack of data is a real problem.

 Florin: Indeed, missing data, such as the lack of street level images, if you want to map more in-depth.
 If you do survey, for me, it`s the lack of good editors on the go, for doing on the fly editing.

 ## What are your mapping plans for the near future?
-Horea: As I already said before, I’m planning to fully map my home town.
+Horea: As I already said before, I'm planning to fully map my home town.

 Florin: To do some more mapping parties.
 I'm more interested in playing with the data, I want to import all the planet history and try to get a better understanding of how OSM is evolving in different parts of the world.

 ## Do you have contact with other mappers?
-Horea: In our mapping team, I’m responsible to engage with the OSM community.
+Horea: In our mapping team, I'm responsible to engage with the OSM community.
 That means I always try to inform and update the community with our editing plans and our projects.
-I send private messages if it’s needed, but more likely I inform community via talk-us or OSMUS slack channel.
+I send private messages if it's needed, but more likely I inform community via talk-us or OSMUS slack channel.

 Florin: For me, that is mostly via SOTM and mapping parties.

 ## Do you use OpenStreetMap yourself?

 Florin: Via Maps.me when I travel abroad

 ## Do you do anything else than mapping that is related to OpenStreetMap?
 Horea: I sometimes do research, and I really like it.
 I search for local data or any kind of data which can help me to build a better map.
-Right now, we are planning to develop lane connectivity feature, so for this I did a lot of research, and we’ll come up with a plan about this.
+Right now, we are planning to develop lane connectivity feature, so for this I did a lot of research, and we'll come up with a plan about this.
 Stay tuned and check our blog frequently.

 Florin: Creating visualizations based on OSM, trying to promote to programmers  the dataset, so that they start using OSM, start creating apps using OSM.